Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 His body is loose, his tail is wagging freely, his mouth is open, and his tongue is out — all signs of positive anticipation.

-In the second clip, he’s rolling around in the yard, fully relaxed and enjoying his body and environment.
+In the second clip, he’s rolling around in the yard, fully relaxed and comfortable in his body and environment.

 In the final clip, he’s walking around with a large ball in his mouth, tail wagging.
-He pauses to check out another toy on the ground, then walks away — but looks back at me with a soft, goofy expression.
+He pauses to check out another toy, then walks away — but looks back at me with a soft, goofy expression.

-These moments show engagement without pressure, excitement without tension, and a dog who feels safe enough to make choices.
+• a dog who feels safe enough to move, pause, and make choices

 Signals you may already recognize in these clips include: